isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 </ul>
 </td>
 <td rowspan="1" colspan="1">
-<p>For large-scale research where research performers are encouraged to collaborate
+<p>(Type B &amp; C) For large-scale research where research performers are
-to pursue more ambitious inter-disciplinary research on issues of cross-cutting interests</p>
+encouraged to collaborate to pursue more ambitious inter-disciplinary research on issues of cross-cutting interests</p>
 </td>
 </tr>
 </tbody>